pallets-eco/flask-admin/doc/introduction.rst

 By extending the *admin/master.html* template, you can maintain a consistent user experience, even while having tight control over your page's content.

-Overriding The Builtin Views
+Overriding the Built-in Views
 ----------------------------
-There may be some scenarios where you want most of the builtin ModelView functionality, but you want to replace one of the default `create`, `edit`, or `list` views.
+There may be some scenarios where you want most of the built-in ModelView functionality, but you want to replace one of the default `create`, `edit`, or `list` views.
 For this you could override only the view in question, and all the links to it will still function as you would expect::